darshgarg7/Deer_Population_Prediction/README.txt

 Feature Importance: SHAP-based visualizations that highlight the most influential features in the model's decision-making process.

 Contributors
-Scrum Master & Head Developer: Darsh Garg
+Darsh Garg - Scrum Master & Technical Lead
-Led the project using Agile methodologies.
-Developed, refined, and tested the final product, including Random Forest Regressor, LSTM, and XGBoost-based models.
-Implemented key improvements to the pipeline and coordinated the team's efforts.
+Fostered an environment of continuous collaboration through daily stand-ups and sprint retrospectives.
+Iteratively refined the machine learning pipeline through feedback loops, leading the evolution from Random Forest to LSTM and XGBoost implementations.
+Facilitated knowledge sharing sessions and pair programming to strengthen team capabilities.
+Core Development

-Developer: Rohan Dham
+Rohan Dham - Analytics & Visualization Engineer
-Developed code to visualize and analyze model results, contributing to the Random Forest Regressor's initial skeleton.
+Worked closely with the technical lead to develop interactive visualizations that enhanced model interpretability.
+Collaborated on the Random Forest foundation through paired programming sessions, enabling rapid prototyping and validation of approaches.
+Regularly shared insights with the team to drive data-driven decisions.
+Data Engineering

-Data Developer: Chinmay Goyal
+Chinmay Goyal - Data Pipeline Specialist
-Managed data retrieval, cleaning, and preprocessing to ensure high-quality input for the model.
+Established robust data pipelines while maintaining continuous communication with modeling teams to understand evolving data needs.
+Implemented automated quality checks and participated in daily scrums to ensure data readiness aligned with sprint goals.
+Regularly collaborated with QA to validate data integrity.
+Quality & Testing

-Quality Assurance: Keshav Goyal
+Keshav Goyal - Quality Assurance Engineer
-Assisted with quality assurance testing, validating predictions and data integrity.
+Partnered closely with all team members to implement comprehensive testing strategies throughout the development lifecycle.
+Provided rapid feedback on model performance and data quality, enabling quick iterations and improvements.
+Maintained testing documentation and facilitated testing-focused knowledge sharing sessions.

 📊 Dataset Overview
 The dataset contains historical data on deer populations, harvests, and environmental factors like temperature, precipitation, and snow depth.
 The table below outlines the key variables: